-Teaching: Two courses per semester or four courses per academic year, not includingwinter intersession and summer.
+Teaching Two courses per semester or four courses per academic year, not including winter intersession and summer.

-Scholarship: At least two papers published or submitted for publication in accordance with the department's published performance expectations policy.
+Scholarship Progress on the major publication and /or creative project/ or at least two papers or creative projects completed or written, submitted for publication or public distribution in accordance with the department's performance expectations policy.